 The Star Attraction of Santa’s All-Star Christmas 2016: Universal Journey

-On its website, USS proudly announced how this display entered the Guinness World Records on Nov 17, 2016 with its astonishing 800,000 ++ lights used.
-Having already seen several pictures of it online, I expected to be enchanted, not thrilled.
+On its website, USS proudly shared how this display entered the Guinness World Records on Nov 17, 2016 with its astonishing use of 800,000 ++ lights.
+Having already seen several pictures of the display beforehand, though, I expected to be enchanted, not thrilled.
 WRONG.
-I was blown away.
-Walking into those lights, with classical music piping away, is like entering a fairy realm.
-One that goes from mesmerising to romantic, and to dazzling, depending on the “thematic” zone one was in.
+I was absolutely blown away.
+Walking into those lights, with classical music piping away, is akin to entering a fairy realm.
+One that goes from mesmerising to romantic, to dazzling, depending on the “thematic” zone one was in.

 Strolling through the Zones

-Last but not least, there’s a sort of urgency, as in, the evening is ending soon so there is that compulsion to make the most of it.
-This probably sounds frustrating in writing, but it is actually a very pleasant sort of tingle.
-Akin to how one feels on the final evening of a great vacation.
+Last but not least, there’s a certain urgency, as in, the evening is ending soon so there is that compulsion to make the most of it.
+This probably sounds frustrating in writing but it is actually a very pleasant sort of tingle.
+It’s not too unlike how one feels on the final evening of a great vacation.
 You want more.
-You don’t want it to end.
-But you don’t really experience excessive regret, when it does finish.
+You don’t want everything to end.
+But yet you don’t really experience excessive regret when it does finish.
 That’s because the whole evening had been wonderful.

 With everywhere still wet from the rain, it was a little unpleasant waiting among so many people.
-Worse, the only decent place I managed to get was next to the smoking corner.
+Worse, the only decent place I managed to grab was next to the smoking corner.
 Thankfully, the fiery display more than made up for the wait.
-It was a little short, five minutes or so I think.
+It was a little short, five minutes or so only, I think.
 But it was a befitting end to USS’ Santa’s All-Star Christmas.

 Lastly, souvenirs from Santa’s All-Star Christmas 2016.
 Not very Christmas-y, yes …

-I always buy a souvenir from the shop in the Ancient Egypt zone whenever I visit.
-Prices seem to have dropped this year, so I bought two this time.
+I always buy a souvenir from the shop in the Ancient Egypt i.e. The Mummy Zone whenever I visit.
+Prices seem to have dropped this year, so I bought two this round.
 The smaller one is Bastet, the Egyptian Cat Goddess.
 The larger figurine is Jiboshin Isis.
 Mother of Horus the Sky God.
-The real Isis, that is, not the murderous band of brigands still rampaging around the world)
+(The real Isis, that is, not the murderous band of brigands still rampaging around the world)